 When you have small children, the hustle and bustle of Halloween can be a fun but busy affair.
-Getting them dressed and ready for school events, trick-or-treating, or Halloween parties can be tedious, which means the sooner you get them ready, the better…right?
+Getting them dressed and ready for trick-or-treating, Halloween parties, or school events can be tedious, which means the sooner you get them ready, the better…right?
 While it might seem like a good idea to have your child completely ready for Halloween before heading out, recent studies have shown Halloween costumes can actually pose a major threat to children if they ride in a car seat with their costumes on.

 This is particularly jarring because Halloween happens to be one of the most dangerous holidays with regard to child safety.
 In fact, children are more than twice as likely to be hit and killed by a car on Halloween than on any other day of the year.
-So how can we keep children safe on this holiday that should be full of fun and treats?
-Follow our top Halloween safety tips below:
+To help your child stay safe while in the car, follow these Halloween car safety tips:

-- Get children dressed into their costumes once they arrive safely at their destination rather than before you leave.
+- Get children dressed into their costumes once they arrive safely at their destination rather than before.

 - Buy costumes that are flame resistant.

 While you can take all the necessary steps to ensure your child’s safety, sometimes the negligence or recklessness of others can interfere.
+Unfortunately, only about 1/3 of parents talk to their kids about safety before trick-or-treating, and even a short reminder can mean the difference between a memorable holiday and an unthinkable tragedy.
 If you or a loved one find yourselves in an auto or pedestrian accident this holiday season, contact the personal injury lawyers at Liggett Law Group to see how we can help.